Accessibility Statement for Slindon Parish Council

 We have not identified any areas that we believe constitute a disproportionate burden.

-The Clerk is undertaking research on accessibility requirements and will be undergoing training on how to prepare accessible documents in word, PDF and excel formats by the end of November 2020.
+The Clerk is undertaking research on accessibility requirements and has undertaken training on how to prepare accessible documents in Word, PDF and Excel formats.

 Members of the Council understand the importance of compliance with accessibility regulations to ensure that all users can access information easily.

-When we publish new content we will use the Microsoft Accessibility Checker and the online reader service to ensure that it is accessible.
+When we publish new content we will use the free Microsoft Accessibility Checker and the online reader service to try and make it accessible.
+When word documents are converted to PDF documents we will use a free online PDF checker such as Tingtun Checker.

 If issues are identified to us or requests made for documents in an alternative format these will be prioritised for resolution.